apascualgarcia/ReplayEcology/README.md

 * `exp.partition`: Combination of `ExpCompact`, and `partition`

-### Scripts
+### Bioinformatic pipeline

 Most scripts have a header describing their usage.
 All of them were coded considering the structure of the repository, so there is no need to modify the paths, hence are hard-coded relative to the root of the repository.
 Please note that to make the scripts portable,  R Projects and/or some functions to recover the user's path are used which, in the case of R scripts, require executing the script from RStudio.
 Some scripts have different options for the analysis, indicated in variables.
-The main scripts are:

-* `dada2_infer_ASVs.R` Runs the main parts of the DADA2 pipeline, to infer amplicon sequence variants (ASVs) and their taxonomies.
-* `main_find_classes.R` Computes the all-against-all JSD for all samples and looks for the optimal partition (output in `7.1_classes`).
-* `main_find_classes_exp-split.R` Same analysis for each experiment and replicate independently (output in `7.1_classes`).
-* `merge_metadata.R` Script to merge metadata tables obtained with the previous scripts (output in `7.1_classes`).
-* `compare_classes.R` Generates a heatmap of the mean beta-diversity of each class and cluster classes (output in `7.1_classes`).
-* `match_classes.R` and `TraceSamples_fromPartTime0toPartTime7.pl` Performs statistics between starting and final classes (output in `7.2_match`).
-* `match_clusters_time0to7_V2.R` Represent the above statistics (output in `7.2_match`).
-* `phyloseq_analysis.R` Creates bar plots and some ordinations (output in `7.3_phyloseq`).
-* `anosimlike_analysis.R` Provides a quantitative estimation of samples' similarity between the different categorical groups through the ANOSIM statistics (output in `7.4_variance`)
-* `distance_to_attractor.R` Provides a quantitative estimation for the probability of having all replicates in the same class as a function of the distance to the nearest attractor of the final classes (output in `7.5_attractors`).
-* `represent_attractors.R` Some visualizations of the results obtained with `distance_to_attractor.R` (output in `7.5_attractors`).
-* `pathways_to_heatmap.R` Creates some plots of PICRUSt results (output in `8_PICRUSt`).
-* `community_superposition.R` Looks for the optimal superposition between starting communities and one of the replicates, performs a prediction and compares with the remaining replicates (output in `9_predictions`).

-### Bioinformatic pipeline

-#### Preliminary processing steps
+#### _Preliminary processing steps_

 Code for preliminary processing steps pre-ASV inference are **included in the repository for methodological transparency, but are not able to be run** because the necessary input files (sequence files at every stage of processing) have not been deposited in public repositories in order to avoid unnecessary use of data storage space (it is standard to deposit filtered sequence files for the purposes of reproducibility).